jasonwebb/PaintingSpinner/CAD/README.md

 ## Compound pulley flange
 - One side (side with four arms) mounts to back of painting or piece to spin.
 - Other side fits a 14t bicycle gear with particular hole pattern using M3 bolts.
+   - Hole pattern is rotated to make it easier for a screwdriver to reach bolt heads for tightening / racheting.
 - Includes a 1/2" wide recessed ridge meant to guide rotation of entire component along PVC inset on "Axle support bracket"
 - A 1" wooden dowel goes through center hole, optionally fastened with small wood screw within recessed ridge.
 Make sure the head of the screw stays below diameter of this ridge to avoid interfering with rotation.